wovo/hwcpp/docs/hwcpp-targets.md

 ### 2.0.2 Target properties

-HwCpp can build for the native target.
+HwCpp can build for the native target, which is the system (Windows or Linux) you are using.
 This might be useful for module tests, but is otherwise of little use.
 Currently, HwCpp offers nothing specific to the native target.